 McLaren leading fight for HUGE cash injection

-McLaren are the favourites to land a significant sponsorship deal at the Miami Grand Prix, ahead of several rivals.
+According to reports, McLaren are favorites to land a significant sponsorship deal at the Miami Grand Prix ahead of a number of their key rivals.

-The Woking-based outfit are currently in the process of chasing down the 'big three' teams in Formula 1, with a future world championship bid their ambition heading into 2026.
+The Woking-based outfit are currently in the process of chasing down the likes of Red Bull and Ferrari in Formula 1, with a future world championship bid their main ambition for 2026.

 READ MORE: Ferrari announce HUGE F1 change to iconic red livery